tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : This handshake is being canceled for some reason unrelated to a protocol failure.
-If the user cancels an operation after the handshake is complete, just closing the connection by sending a close_notify is more appropriate.
-This alert should be followed by a close_notify.
+If the user cancels an operation after the handshake is complete, just closing the connection by sending a "close_notify" is more appropriate.
+This alert should be followed by a "close_notify".
 This message is generally a warning.

 no_renegotiation
 : Sent by the client in response to a hello request or by the server